 While it would be impossible to list every rule here, all you really need to know is that failing to follow the proper procedures can significantly weaken your divorce case.

-For example, did they provide you with proper Service of Process when filing the divorce papers (i.e. did they “serve” you in the correct way)?
+For example, did they provide you with proper Service of Process when filing the divorce papers (i.e. did they serve you the divorce papers in the correct way)?

 Could you argue that you weren’t actually married in the first place due to a void or voidable marriage?